alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 ## Use corectl analyzing tools

-We have now loaded data into `myapp.qvf`.
+We have now loaded data into `myapp`.
 A copy of the data can be seen in `data/movie.cvs `{{open}}.
 Corectl comes with a bunch of inbuilt analytics tool we can use on the loaded data.
 <br>
 If you run `corectl`{{execute}} you will see some helpful analytic tool under the heading `App Analysis Commands`
 <br>